dghighfill/flyway-demo/README.md

 Successfully baselined schema with version: 1
 ```

-You can now see that a flyway_schema_history table has been created and our basline is in there.
+You can now see that a flyway_schema_history table has been created and our baseline is in there.
 Our database is now at version 1

 ![](assets/baseline.png)